SwipeX/Challenge-2/README.md

 ## Submission

-Your program must take in the path to a `.chal` file as an argument, and execute the program with the output being printed to the console.
+- Your program must take in the path to a `.chal` file as an argument, and execute the program with the output being printed to the console.
+- Your program must compile and release via github actions.

 ## Sample Code